Krande/code-aster-copy/README.md

 >
 > Forge: https://gitlab.com/codeaster/
 >
-> code_aster repositories are moving to Git, the work is in progress...
+> code_aster repositories are moving to Git, the work is still in progress...

 **code_aster** source files are dispatched into 3 repositories.